hl7dk/KL-dk-tools/fsh/ig-data/input/pagecontent/StructureDefinition-KLToolsCare6minwalk-intro.md

 The Observation.code is fixed to the SNOMED CT code 165263003 "Walking distance (observable entity)" and the more precise LOINC code 64098-7 "Walking distance 6 minutes"

-Observation.value[x] is of type Observation.valueQuantity, it should contain be a positive decimal in Observation.valueQuantity.value, and use the UCUM unit for meter.
+Observation.value[x] is of type Observation.valueQuantity.
+It should contain a positive decimal in Observation.valueQuantity.value, and use the UCUM unit for meter.

 Observation.method holds information about whether the "Test-setup" and "Citizen performance" have met the procedure-standards as described by KL, which are summarized above in English.